Brysondickerso/bryson-s_portfolio/README.md

 ---

 ## 3. **User Certification & Licensing Dashboard**
+You can view the SQL queries used in this project in the [demographic_query file](demographic_query)

 **Description**:
 The **User Certification & Licensing Dashboard** provides insights into the certifications and positions of users who are logged into the Nursegrid app.
 The data for this project was sourced from internal databases and processed using SQL and Snowflake to ensure high performance with large datasets.